| |

 This expectation would have been exceptionally difficult

 to swallow by ancient peoples.
-Scholars of the ancient world know that to
+Scholars of the

-the ancients idols were "an essential part of life, "6 because they
+"an essential part of life, "6 because they "regarded their idols as

-"regarded their idols as objects through which communication with the deities could
+objects through which communication with the deities could take place."7

 Through

-them they also had a way of controlling the "unseen
+them they also had a way of controlling the "unseen forces,"8

-forces,"8 and, thus, felt some control over their lives.
-Williams informs us
+control over their lives.
+Williams informs us that,

-The idols of ancient men were a
+idols of ancient men were a way of putting

-in order and, hence, of achieving sanity.
-By creating idols and images of the deities
+sanity.
+By creating idols and images of the deities they could place these

-they could place these forces at arms length so that they could be addressed and
+forces at arms length so that they could be

-placated.
+addressed and placated.
 Through this objectification,

 ancient man